-Books should be selected from lists approved by the State Department of Education such as the latest editions of the H. W. Wilson CHILDREN'S CATALOG, The American Library Association BASIC BOOK COLLECTION FOR ELEMENTARY GRADES, and other lists prepared by the American Library Association, the Association for Childhood Education, and the U. S. Office of Education.
+Books shall be selected from lists approved by the State Department of Education such as the latest editions of the H. W. Wilson Children's Catalog, the American Library Association Basic Book Collection For Elementary Grades, and other lists prepared by the American Library Association, the Association for Childhood Education and the U. S. Office of Education.

-Periodicals should be selected from the latest edition of Laura K.
+Periodicals shall be selected from the latest edition of the American Library Association Basic Book Collection For Elementary Grades.